4ahmns2122-VR/VRProjekt2122-bgreis/README.md

 Video coming soon!

+### work steps:
+- Create project with GIT repository
+- Light whiteboxing for where the stands are
+- Build to the quest
+- Research for assets
+- Program first minigame
+- Minigame testing on Quest
+- Documentation
+- Program second minigame
+- Minigame testing on Quest
+- Documentation for mini-game
+- Audio research for music and background sounds
+- Audio recording from colleagues for booths
+- Integration of recordings and music
+- Program third minigame
+- Minigame testing on Quest
+- Asset integration
+- Texturing
+- To Do List Design
+- Embed To Do List
+- Delivery

 ### Third party material:
 For testing without a headset, use the XR Device Simulator (included in the xr interaction toolkit package): https://www.youtube.com/watch?v=d4bTpkvBwrs

+### Limitations/Problems:
+XR Device Simulator teleport into the ground with depug view (works on Quest)

 ### Packages:
   - Unity UI 1.0.0